djbarker/quantities/README.md

 ## Quantities

-A C++ template metaprogramming library for enforcing dimensional consistency at compile time.
+A C++ template meta-programming library for enforcing dimensional consistency at compile time.
 Inspired by boost units, partly written as an exercise for myself and also to handle mixed types nicely.

 ### Use